Capsize-Games/airunner_nexus/README.md

 ## Limitations

-- Data between server and client is not encrypted
+### Data between server and client is not encrypted

+This only matters if someone wants to create a production ready version of this server which would be hosted on the internet.
+This server is not designed for that purpose.
+It was designed with a single use-case in mind: the ability to run Stable Diffusion (and other AI models) locally.
+It was designed for use with the Krita Stable Diffusion plugin, but can work with any interface provided someone writes a client for it.

-- Only uses float16 (half floats)
+### Only uses float16 (half floats)

+If someone wants to build in functionality for float32 I will merge the code but currently this is not a priority feature.

 ---